grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publishing-best-practices.md

 ## End-to-end testing

-End-to-end (E2E) testing ensures that your Grafana plugin functions correctly across various environments and Grafana versions.
+End-to-end (E2E) testing ensures that your Grafana plugin works correctly across various environments and supported Grafana versions.
 It replicates real-world usage by testing the plugin in an environment similar to the end-user's setup.
 Implementing E2E tests helps catch issues before submission, saving time during the review process and ensuring a smoother user experience.

 **Key points:**